Want to work with Arizona School for the Arts? Below you will find some of our current open positions.

 This position reports directly to the School Principal.

 Salary and Benefits: Commensurate with experience.
 Member of ASRS.

 Interested candidates should submit the following via e-mail to firstname.lastname@example.org:

 This faculty member will work with all violin students enrolled in the program, grades 5-6 averaging 15-20 students per class, with a total of 2 classes.
 The string technique program focuses extensively on the specific pedagogy needed for success in playing.
 This teacher must be experienced in providing feedback to help students develop their performance skills.
 The curriculum includes learning the skills of position, fingering, intonation, bowing, articulation, and practice techniques.

 Students are divided into levels all based upon playing ability.
 Students meet with the instructor five days a week and time is built in the schedule for collaboration with the other technique teaching artists to work on orchestral music.

 This is a part-time, salaried position, with primary work responsibilities from August to mid June, with preparation work often done during summer months.
 Classes are held on the ASA Campus in the morning.
 This position also includes a weekly lunch duty.
 The instructor will also be required to attend monthly in-service meeting in the afternoon, weekly department meetings, and participate in evening department performance events.

-An ideal candidate would feel comfortable and have the skill set to teach students that have no to limited experience to those who have been articulated through the ASA program.
-All classes offer studies in proper vocal technique, music reading skills, and work within an ensemble.
-Choral studies include music in one to three plus part-singing in a variety of languages and in various genres of music.
-Repertoire includes a cappella and accompanied works from the Renaissance to the current century.
+An ideal candidate would feel comfortable and have the skill set to teach students that have no experience to those who either have been in the ASA program or studied outside of the school.
+All classes offer studies in proper technique, music reading skills, and work within an ensemble.

 This Position reports directly to Arts Director